Chinese Taipei national rugby union team: History

 The team is referred to as "Chinese Taipei" rather than Taiwan or Republic of China for political reasons.

 The Chinese Taipei finished at the top of their Round 2 pool in qualifying tournaments for the 1999 Rugby World Cup, winning both of their fixtures; defeating Sri Lanka and Malaysia.
 They advanced to Round 3, where they defeated Hong Kong.

 In July, 2002 Chinese Taipei was in the unenviable position of being beaten by Japan 155-3.
 In May of the same year, Paraguay was beaten by the same margin by Argentina at 152-0, however, unlike Paraguay, Chinese Taipei scored some points in their match.

 For qualifying tournaments for the 2003 Rugby World Cup in Australia, they won Pool A of Round 1, advancing to Round 2.
 There they faced both Hong Kong and China.
 The Chinese Taipei again finished at the top of the pool, winning both of their fixtures.
 The Chinese Taipei advanced to Round 3, however they lost their fixtures against Japan and Korea, knocking them out of the tournament.
 Their attempt to qualify for the 2007 Rugby World Cup was in Division 2, Round 1 of Asia qualifying.

+Squad

+Hung Chi Hsiang named a 23 man squad for the 2024 Unions Cup in Singapore.